Before You Buy: Plan Your Outdoor Space with Purpose

 Grab a notebook, your favorite pen, and take a little time to think through how you really want to use your outdoor area.
 Here are a few prompts to get started:

 Do you want to entertain guests?
 How many people?
-Do you need seating, surfaces, or lighting?
+How often?

 Are you hoping to garden, grow food, or have a spot for herbs?